-The National Health Service (Charges to Overseas Visitors) (Amendment) Regulations 2017 updated these rules, expanding charging to community services, placing a statutory duty on Trusts to charge patients upfront for non-urgent care and requiring NHS services to record patients' eligibility for free treatment.
+The National Health Service (Charges to Overseas Visitors) (Amendment) Regulations 2017 updated these rules, expanding charging to community services, placing a statutory duty on Trusts to charge patients upfront for non-urgent care and requiring NHS services to record patients' eligibility for free treatment.ii

-Care which is considered 'urgent' or 'immediately necessary' must not be withheld, although patients may be charged or billed retrospectively.

-There is, however, frequent misapplication of these highly complex regulations, and many patients are incorrectly charged or refused treatment if they are unable to pay.
+Care which is considered 'urgent' or 'immediately necessary' should not be withheld, although patients may be charged or billed retrospectively.
+However, there is frequent misapplication of these highly complex regulations, and many patients are incorrectly charged or refused treatment if they are unable to pay.